 As you submit your work online, everything depends on the reliability of technical means.
 For instance, traders need their platforms to analyze markets and manage positions accordingly.
 These are installed on a desktop and mobile devices.
 The hardware you use, as well as connection to the Internet, must be stable.

 Disruptions, such as bugs or power cuts, may result in lost work.
 This also applies to any internal networks your company may be using.
 While traders do not need a phone to work online, other professionals do.
-If calls are made via computers, get a headset with a good mic.
+Get a headset with a good mic if calls are made via computers.

 3. Organize your day